Louise Hall 1939 - 2020 - Obituary

-A visitation will be held on Friday, August 14, 2020, at Jefferson Street Christian Church from 5 to 7 p.m.
+A visitation will be held on Friday, August 14, 2020, at Jefferson Street Christian Church from 5:00 p.m. until 7:00 p.m.
 All attendees will be required to wear a mask and social distance.

 Cremation Rites have been accorded.
 Interment will be at a later date at Hartsburg Union Cemetery.